lawrencefeng17/lawrencefeng17.github.io/resume.md

 **Carnegie Mellon Robotics Institute** \| _Feb.
 2024 - Present_ \| _Research Intern_
 * Robot control models struggle to generalilze in complex, multi-task settings
 * How can we enable real-world understanding, reasoning, and generalization?
-* We focus on trajectory-based, generative policy pipelines, such as those that utilize point tracking
+* We focus on trajectory-based, generative policy pipelines, such as those that utilize point tracking or optical flow
 * Creating new and utilizing existing benchmarks to test the robustness of trajectory-based approaches

 **Carnegie AI Safety Initiatve (CASI)** \| _March 2024 - Present_ \|